 Code C1.
-General partner's taxable income (loss) from other rental activities.
+General partner's taxable income or (loss) from other rental activities.
 Income (loss) reported in box 9, Code C1, is a passive activity amount for all general partners.
 Report a loss following the Instructions for Form 8582.
 Report income on Schedule E (Form 1040), line 28, column (g).
-However, if the box for publicly traded partnerships is checked, report the income (loss) following the rules for Publicly traded partnerships on page 5.
+However, if the PTP box for is checked, report the income (loss) following the rules for Publicly traded partnerships.

 Code C2.
-General partner's net capital gain (loss) from other rental activities.
+General partner's net capital gain or (loss) from other rental activities.
 The net capital gain (loss) from other rental activities is a passive activity amount for all general partners.
 Report the gain on Schedule D (Form 1040), line 12, column (f).
-Report a loss following the

-Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D (Form 1040), line 12, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.
+Report a loss following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D (Form 1040), line 12, column (f).
+However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.

 Code C3.
-General partner's 28% rate gain (loss) from other rental activities.
-The 28% rate gain (loss) from other rental activities is a passive activity amount for all general partners.
+General partner's 28% rate gain or (loss) from other rental activities.
+The 28% rate gain or (loss) from other rental activities is a passive activity amount for all general partners.
 If the amount is a gain, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
 Report a loss following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.
+However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.

 Code C4.
 General partner's general credits from other rental activities.
-Report the general credits on line 1t of Form 3800.
+Report the general credits on line 1y of Form 3800.
 Because general credits from other rental activities are passive activity credits for all general partners, you must also include the general credits on line 3 of Form 3800.